-Our ambitious Group-wide DEI review is designed and delivered by our own workplace diversity consultancy, EW Group.
-This project will include a comprehensive diversity audit across all areas of the business from recruitment, management, policies, communications, training and more.
+Our ambitious Group-wide DEI review is designed and delivered by our own workplace diversity consultancy, the EW Group.
+This project includes a comprehensive diversity audit across all areas of the business from recruitment, management, policies, communications, training and more.
 Out of this audit we will develop a fully integrated, long-term strategy with a set of measurable actions to ensure that as eQS continues to grow we do so with business practices that are fully inclusive.

 The review will highlight the work to be done to ensure full representation at every level of seniority.
 Today, 40% of eQS’s Board of Directors is comprised of individuals representing a number of diverse groups, including sex and disability.
 85% of the ownership comprises of disabled individuals or those with personal lived experience of disability.
 It’s a good position to build from but we know there’s more to do, particularly on gender and race.
-“With this in mind, we will soon set out an ambitious set of goals to take us to a fully representative organisation over the next 5 years,” Andy reflects on the results of the DEI review.

 Neil has won many accolades since 2009: he has been listed several times in the Times Fast Track Tech 100 and appeared both in the Times and FT.
 As well as winning the Tees Valley Business Executive of the Year, Neil was also a regional winner and national finalist of the Ernst and Young Entrepreneur of the Year awards and was then invited back as a judge.
 Neil is an active member on the e-Quality Solutions board.